sutaakar/maven-process-plugin/README.md

         <argument>server</argument>
         <argument>config.yaml</argument>
     </arguments>
+    ```

-* name: Given name to the process to start
+* name: Give a name to the process to start
 * workingDir: Give a working directory for your process to start in.
 Could be same as name.
 * waitForInterrupt: Optional.
 Setting this value to true will pause your build after starting every process to give you a chance to manually play with your system.
+Default is false.
+* healthcheckUrl: Recommended, but optional.
+You should provide a healthcheck url, so the plugin waits until the healthchecks are all green for your process.
+If not provided, the plugin waits for 30 seconds before moving on.

 ## POM example:
     ```